[updated March 2020]

 There are quite a few sites (some free and some with membership fees) out there to help you find jobs:

 Perhaps you want your own space and you’d rather have it professionally managed rather than just by a homeowner.
 These are sites like Airbnb, but you have the peace of mind of a management company in between you and the homeowner.
 There are dozens of rental apartment sites popping up in every city.
-Often times this is cheaper than a hotel, plus you get your own apartment complete with kitchen, sometimes laundry, and if you’re lucky even more perks like a pool!
+Often times this is cheaper than a hotel, plus you get your own apartment complete with kitchen, sometimes laundry, a comfortable bed in which to rest your sore muscles after sightseeing all day, and if you’re lucky even more perks like a pool!
 I recently tried this out in London and Portugal.
 It was great to have key and my own place.
 Plus the apartments are often in ‘real’ neighborhoods, giving you even more of a feel of being local rather than staying amidst the rest of the tourists.
 Some of the big ones:

 Pros and Cons of Hotel Alternatives